 Service contexts in Orbix Java are based on two models:

 Service context per-request.
-In this model, service contexts are handled on all requests and replies entering and leaving an ORB.
+In this model, service contexts

-Service context per-object.
-In this model, only service context information is handled for requests and replies going to or coming from a particular object.
+are handled on all requests and replies entering and leaving an context information is handled for requests and replies going to or coming from a particular object.